 Recipe for a great homemade stock

 Again, I’m not a big fan of precise recipes when there is no need for it and simplicity is always something to favor.
-Stock making has become an habit for me and I now simply place a big enough bunch of bones in a crock-pot or a big stockpot, cover it with cold water and put it on low heat so it doesn’t do much more than simmer.
+Stock making has become a habit for me and I now simply place a big enough bunch of bones in a crock-pot or a big stockpot, cover it with cold water and put it on low heat so it doesn’t do much more than simmer.
 You can add a couple tablespoons of apple cider vinegar with the cold water to help draw out the nutrients from the bones.
 You can also roast your beef bones beforehand for 25 or 30 minutes at about 375 F and then use them to make a stock.
 It makes a much darker stock.

 An important rule when it comes to stock making is not to add any salt to it.
-If you plan on reducing it to make soups or sauces, the salt concentration can easily become too high if you’ve put some in the beginning.
+If you plan on reducing it to make soups or sauces, the salt concentration can easily become too high if you’ve added some in the beginning.
 Only add salt in the end product you make with the stock.

 A lot of people will tell you to skim the froth that forms at the surface of a stock as it cooks, but I don’t really mind it.
 I’m not in it to win a stock beauty contest.
 I also like to leave the fat in after it has cooked except maybe for chicken stock where a good portion of the fat is polyunsaturated and oxidizes as it cooks for long hours.